ad-si/cai/readme.md

-  sql        Use SQLite development as the prompt context sw         Use Swift development as the prompt context ts         Use TypeScript development as the prompt context wl         Use Wolfram Language and Mathematica development as the prompt context zig        Use Zig development as the prompt context help       Print this message or the help of the given subcommand(s)
+  sql        Use SQLite development as the prompt context sw         Use Swift development as the prompt context ts         Use TypeScript development as the prompt context ty         Use Typst development as the prompt context wl         Use Wolfram Language and Mathematica development as the prompt context zig        Use Zig development as the prompt context help       Print this message or the help of the given subcommand(s)